BWibo/3dcitydb-mkdocs/docs/3dcitydb/feature-module.md

   - relational schema
 ---

-The Feature module defines the core tables for storing city objects, including their attributes and relationships with other features, geometries, and appearances.
+The Feature module defines the tables for storing city objects, including their attributes and relationships with other features, geometries, and appearances.
 It provides a streamlined yet powerful framework capable of representing all city objects defined in CityGML.